About this episode

 Subscribe to the Predictable B2B Podcast

-How product bundling strategy can drive predictable growth
+How a product bundling strategy can drive predictable growth

 According to Sonya Keenan the growth problem that most businesses face is the issue of being overwhelmed by the many options available to them.
 Hiten Shah agrees that it is an issue, and says that focus and getting back to basics is essential